trucknet-io/react-native-web-uikit/src/Components/ProgressLine/README.md

 # Progress Line

-This component exepts a number, transform it in to percent, and show it visiualy with line
+This component expects a number, transform it into percent, and show it visually with line